lextm/vstsabort/README.md

 > The utility checks an environment variable `LEXTUDIO_VSTSABORT`.
 > It also expects PAT to be passed via environment variable `SYSTEM_PAT`.
 > All other environment variables are set by VSTS agent.

+> The personal access token has a life span (max one year), so it must be replaced with a valid one periodically.

 Support
 =======